hikeventures/hikeventures.github.io/_posts/best/2016-05-11-best-camera-bags-cases.markdown

 **Weight**: 216 grams
 **Dimensions**: 3.94 x 9.84 x 17.72 inches

-The Aquqpac Waterproof SLR Camera Case is 100% waterproof to IPX8 and can be submerged to 5m for 30 mins.
+The Aquapac Waterproof SLR Camera Case is 100% waterproof to IPX8 and can be submerged to 5m for 30 mins.

 The Aquacase case also features an optically-clear acrylic lens for clear pictures.